Introduction / History

 Like other Brahman peoples, the Varendras feel that turning their allegiance to another religious system will jeopardize their status.
 For this reason, they are very reluctant to give their allegiance to Jesus Christ, believing this is tantamount to joining a different religious system.
 But as yet, no one has thought it possible to allow them to maintain their Hindu culture while turning their allegiance to Jesus Christ alone.

-* Pray for Christ to reveal Himself to Varendra Brahman leaders.
+* Pray for Christ to reveal Himself to Varendra Brahmin leaders.

-* Pray for many to be prompted to faithfully pray for Varendra Brahmans.
+* Pray for many to be prompted to faithfully pray for Varendra Brahmins.

 Text source: Keith Carey